-Measey et al. (2016) found that the impact of invasive amphibians is comparable to that of birds and mammals.
+Measey and others (2016) found that the impact of invasive amphibians is comparable to that of birds and mammals.

 This technique is very useful when you then want to add another sentence or two about this same study.

-Measey et al. (2016) found that the impact of invasive amphibians is comparable to that of birds and mammals.
+Measey and colleagues (2016) found that the impact of invasive amphibians is comparable to that of birds and mammals.
 They did this by constructing GISS scores for all individuals in all groups.

 Because the authors are the subjects of the first sentence, the citation becomes implicit in the second sentence.
 Then you don’t need to use the same citation again within the paragraph.